 Strategy One: The Direct Approach

 Ask them!
 One of the most recommended versions of this is a New Visitor pop-up promotion: Give a new visitor time to look around and understand who and what you are, often around 30 seconds to 1-minute.
-Then, show a pop up asking for their information (often in exchange for a discount, gift, or downloadable content).
-We use a popular platform called Justuno to provide the backbone for triggers and rules that we setup in order to generate the right timing, and of course, the right creative.
+Then, show a pop-up asking for their information (often in exchange for a discount, gift, or downloadable content).
+We use lead generation and lead capture systems to provide the backbone for triggers and rules that we set up in order to generate the right timing, and of course, the right creative.

 Now what we collect, is the core piece of information you need (email), but you can also ask for things like their name, gender, birthday, product interests, or any other combination of data fields that would make their shopping experience better, while also adding to your email segmentation data.